mitranim/wordplay/readme.md

 fauxsimile © M

-mediogre (sub-standard intelligence) © LJ
+mediogre (sub-standard intelligence; bashed together by dumber hominids) © LJ

 due tea (when you must attend a ceremony) © LJ